apache/pulsar/site2/website/versioned_docs/version-2.10.0/security-jwt.md

 ### Generate tokens

-A token is the credential associated with a user.
+A token is a credential associated with a user.
 The association is done through the "principal" or "role".
 In the case of JWT tokens, this field is typically referred as **subject**, though they are exactly the same concept.

 Then, you need to use this command to require the generated token to have a **subject** field set.